sanket-ghodake/Salesforce/Triggers/Important Trigger Concepts.md

 ### Insert record in trigger -

-#### If you insert a record in its before insert trigger - it gives error.
+#### :x: If you insert other record in its before insert trigger - it gives error.

 ```java
 trigger temp on Account (before insert ) {